seantfish/chatbot/symbolic/README.md

 ## Initial goals for this system

-Narrow scope of topics is needed to progress initially Part 1 Goals:
+Narrow scope of topics is needed to progress initially

+Part 1 Goals - Topic recognition:

-1. Decide initial contexts to cover
+1. Decide initial topics to cover - Small talk (Greeting, weather, status)
+2. Build a tag database
-2. Implement semantic tag recognition for those contexts
+3. Implement semantic tag recognition for those topics
+4. Handle non-topics

+Part 2 Goals - Context recognition:

+1. Decide relevant components of context
+2. Design and build context database
-3. Build a context database
+3. Design context recognition (semantic analysis)

+Part 3 Goals - Response generation:

+1. We'll get there when we get there...

+Far out:

+- Explainable AI methods
+- Using these conversations to bootstrap a ML-based system
+- Read about predictive processing and active inference

 ## Kaizen-85 (Event[0]) - Ocelot Society (2016)